arand013/read-me-generator/develop/Example-ReadME-here.md

 Enter project contribution information here.

 ## Tests
-Enter project contribution information here.
+Enter project testing information here.

 ## License
-This project is convered under the MIT License.
+This project is covered under the MIT License.

 ## Questions
 For questions about this project, please see my GitHub at [arand013](https://github.com/arand013), or reach out by email at alexanderaranda@ymail.com.